 Myself and the girls in the band, we all came from the same background.
 Teen punk rockers.
 We’d seen people become famous.
 We’d seen pop stars happen.
 We were a bit blasé about pop stars.
 So when it did happen, we were a bit like, ‘yeah alright, whatever’.

-At that time, it was about extreme nightlife characters.
+At that time, it was all about extreme nightlife characters.
 If you could work a look…

 Were you aware how novel it was to top the charts with house?